zaaarf/lillero-processor/README.md

 You may find yourself not wanting to use the actual name of the target method in the stub.
 Maybe you have a name conflict, or maybe you are just trying to patch a constructor (`<init>`) or a static constructor (`<clinit>`), whose names you cannot type.
 Simply add `methodName = "name"` to your `@Target` annotation, and the specified name will overrule the stub's name.

+It's interesting to note that the `ClassNode` in your injector method can be omitted if you don't use it (that is, most of them).

 ### Finders
 While patching, you may find yourself needing to refer to other methods and fields, both within your code and within the target.
 This can be simplified considerably through the `@Find` annotation.
 The behaviour of `@Find` differs considerably depending on what kind of element it is looking for.
 Let's see the three cases.